Governors Island: Expansion and World War I

 The Army started planning to expand the island in the late 1880s and the 1890s.
 The U.S. Secretary of War, Elihu Root, contemplated such an expansion so that the island would have enough space to accommodate a full battalion.
 Using material excavated from the first line of the New York City Subway, the Army Corps of Engineers added 4.787 e6yd3 of fill, extending Governors Island to the south.
 The work was mostly finished by 1909-1910 and was declared complete by January 1913.
 When the project was finished, it expanded the island's total area by 103 acre, to 172 acre.

 Secretary Root also retained the services of Beaux-Arts architect Charles Follen McKim to redesign nearly every structure on Governors Island, as well as create a plan for the island's topography.
 McKim presented plans in 1902 and 1907 to tear down all of the old buildings and provide for symmetrical building layouts.
 These plans were never executed.

 In addition, Root changed Fort Columbus's name back to its historic title, Fort Jay, in 1904.
 The Chapel of St. Cornelius the Centurion replaced the former chapel in 1907.

 The newly constructed southern part of Governors Island was initially used as an airstrip.
 In the world's first over-water flight in October 1909, Wilbur Wright flew from Governors Island, over the west side of Manhattan, then back to the island.
 The following year, Glenn Curtiss completed a flight from Albany to New York City by landing on the island.
 An aviation training center even operated from 1916 to 1917.
 In honor of these aviators, the Early Birds Monument at Liggett Hall was dedicated in 1954.

 Despite the island's expansion, little development happened immediately, but significant construction occurred during World War I. Governors Island is sometimes mentioned as the location of the United States' first overt military action during the war, on April 6, 1917, when troops from the island captured German vessels in New York Harbor minutes after the U.S. Congress declared war on Germany.
 Barracks, tents, and temporary wooden buildings were built on the original northern portion of the island, while the new southern section housed warehouses and other ancillary facilities which collectively stored $75 million worth of material.
 The structures were all connected by the 8 mi Governors Island Railroad, which consisted of numerous sidings for shunting.
-The railroad had been reduced to 1.5 mi and was dubbed the "World's Shortest Railroad" by the time it was torn up in 1931, though a train chassis remained buried on the island through the 2010s.
+The railroad had been reduced to 1.5 mi and was dubbed the "World's Shortest Railroad" by the time it was torn up in 1931.
+A buried railroad truck was dug up on the island in 2014, possibly the remains of a handcar.